stennety/mywebsite/_posts/2024-09-16-lazy-loading-in-csharp.md

 ## Instance fields

 The more interesting and common use case is when we'd like to delay the initialization of an _instance_ field.
-For this, both frameworks (`.NET` and `.NET Framwork`) come with build-in support, namely: `Lazy<T>`, a generic class which can wrap objects of any type and delay their initialization.
+For this, both frameworks (`.NET` and `.NET Framework`) come with build-in support, namely: `Lazy<T>`, a generic class which can wrap objects of any type and delay their initialization.
 We'll explore a simple implementation of such an idea, and see how we can achieve this in pretty much any programming language.

 Frist imagine the scenario of two classes:
 ```C#